pspdev/pspdev.github.io/contributing.md

     - [psplinkusb](https://github.com/pspdev/psplinkusb) provides the tools for debugging with psplink.
 I also contains psplink itself.
     - [ebootsigner](https://github.com/pspdev/ebootsigner) is a tool for making homebrew able to run on official firmares from Sony.

 Pull requests for any repository are always appreciated!
-Have fun contributing and don't forget to say hi on [Discord](https://discord.gg/bePrj9W)!
+Have fun contributing and don't forget to say hi on [Discord](https://discord.gg/bePrj9W) or on the [GitHub Discussions](https://github.com/pspdev/pspdev/discussions) page!